Racing Stripes (2005) -

 Superstar (1999) - As the auditions get underway, a student is doing what looks like part mime and part free form dance.
 Father Tylenol Ritley (McKinney) says to one of the special ed students, who is the first to audition, 'Thank you, for that tribute to Star Wars"

-Svarta filmen, Den (1995) - Swedish film short.
-Watch the movie and tell us what the reference is!
+Svarta filmen, Den (SWE 1995) - Watch the movie and tell us what the reference is!

 Swamp Thing (1982) - Use of the Wilhelm Scream

 Sweetest Thing, The (2002) - In the scene, the two male characters (one of them was Jason Bateman) were hitting golf balls at a driving range.
 They were having an argument about whether or not the main male character should call Diaz for a date.
 After debating the issue for a few minutes, Bateman holds up his golf club and makes a low humming noise and says, "Don't go against Darth, Luke!"
 The two then begin a lightsaber duel with the golf clubs and making the sound effects.
 (TESB)

 Mike (Favreau) to Trent (Vaughn), 'That was so f'ing money.
 That was like the Jedi Mind sh't' (after Trent just convinced a girl and her friend to meet them later)